TECHNICAL SUPPORT

 Q. I keep getting this error message, "Locked or protected cells cannot be changed".
 When I click on Tools and then Unprotect, my serial number doesn't work.
 What's up?

 A. This really isn't an error message at all.
 Your serial number is used to open the program only, not to unlock "protected cells."
 If these cells were changed, your budget would no longer work.
 Fact is, almost all areas of EASY BUDGET can be changed.
 Remember to look for the text or numbers in BLUE color.
 Even the major account headings can be changed.
 See the instruction manual for details.
+(This message does not appear in the most current versions of Easy Budget.)

 back to top